ezinma007/Team-Bravo-Project/README.md

 If you can, account for input dates and make the budget account for a 12 month period with accompanying charts, great!

-PS: Your charts should be on a different sheet from the budget calculator
+PS: Your charts should be on a different sheet from the budget calculator.